 Here, Bronte says that, while she loves to remember the good things that have happened to her, dark anxiety always finds a way to creep in and cover everything she loves.
-Those of us who have anxiety know all too well how it feels when that famous black cloud rolls in.
+If you have anxiety, you know all too well how it feels when that famous black cloud rolls in.

 Some poets have overcome anxiety and, through their writing, attempt to show us that we, too, can overcome it with time.
 Take, for example, Stephen Dunn's "Poem for People that are Understandably Too Busy to Read Poetry."
 He sums it all up in his first two lines:

 This won't last long.